sharpest-minds/hiring-tips/mentorship.md

 4. **Create a rough plan with a timeline:**
  - This will probably evolve a lot in the first couple of weeks as you both get comfortable and settle on a well-defined project.
- - If you haven't decided on a project by the time you've started, **make this the goal of the first week.** Point the mentee towards some resources or possible datasets, or suggest your own project ideas.
+ - If you haven't decided on a project by the time you've started, **make this a goal by week 3 at the latest.** Point the mentee towards some resources or possible datasets, or suggest your own project ideas.
 A dataset shouldn't be pre-cleaned, but ideally should be something the mentee gathers themselves through web scraping or direct collection.
  - [For inspiration, you can check out these example projects from previous SharpestMinds mentorships.](https://github.com/sharpest-minds/hiring-tips/blob/master/projects.md)
  - [For more inspiration, you can look at SharpestMinds's live internal feed of projects.](https://app.sharpestminds.com/projects)
  - Projects should loosely follow these steps: